 If it’s your first time to a Mexican resort destination you probably know it’s going to be hot.
 Duh, right?
 But surprisingly, some destinations can be pretty hot during the day and then quite cool as soon as the sun goes down (think Cabo San Lucas, for example!).

-So, what do you put in your Mexico packing list?
+So, what do you put in your packing list for Mexico?
 If we’re just talking about Huatulco, you can rest assured that the evenings are pretty warm too so you don’t really even need a light jacket.
 Then again, everyone feels things differently so although I don’t take a jacket with me you might want to take a light one (and I mean a light one!) even though I’m sure you won’t be using it.

 So, let’s get right to the basics here.
-Not only have I told you what to bring, I’m also adding in what you can buy down there because let’s face it, the less luggage you have to haul around the easier travelling is.
+Not only have I told you what to pack for Mexico, I’m also adding in what you can buy down there because let’s face it, the less luggage you have to haul around the easier travelling is.
 It’s pretty easty to purchase these things in Huatulco easily.

 Make sure you apply long in advance if you don’t have a passport and make sure you know the passport processing times because if you don’t receive your paperwork in plenty of time before your flight, you won’t be going anywhere!